deepakbackuply/softaculous_api/cpanel/Install a Script/api_guide.md

-# Softaculous API Install Guide
+# Install Script via API

 This document explains how to install a script using Softaculous API.